 (2) Cross the road to follow the towpath.
 Go past farm buildings and the sewage works on your right.
 Continue along until you come to Lock Farm at Alvingham Lock, where a tributary of the River Lud runs under the canal, by way of a brick siphon, to feed Alvingham Mill.
 Cross the road to follow the towpath.

-(3) Turn left off the canal for a chance to explore the village of Alvingham.
-(There are a farm shop and tea room about ½ mile through the village.)
+(3) At the junction with two other footpaths, turn left to cross the canal on the concrete footbridge for a chance to explore the village of Alvingham.
+(There is a farm shop about ½ mile through the village.)

 Whilst there are two churches in one churchyard at Alvingham, the smaller of the two, St Mary’s, has an unusual history and setting, being a mile from its parish of North Cockerington.
 St Mary’s is no longer used for worship but is managed by the Churches Conservation Trust.
 St Adelwold’s is the only church in the country dedicated to the saint who later became Bishop of Lindisfarne.
 The present church dates from the 12th century although it is thought that an earlier Saxon church stood in its place before being destroyed, possibly by Viking invaders.

-Adjacent to the churches are earthworks that show the location of Alvingham Priory (no public access).
+Adjacent to the churches is the site of Alvingham Priory (no public access).
 It was founded by Hugh de Scotney (1184-54) for the Gilbertine order and closed in 1538 under Henry VIII’s Dissolution of the Monasteries Act.

 (4) From the churchyard, walk through the farmyard and past the watermill on your right.
 Follow the road straight on.